savasick/old-projects/README.md

 #### All works fine, i think

-#### A list of projects that I don’t want to touch anymore, and don't advise you too :)
+#### A list of projects that I don’t want to touch anymore, and don't advise you to :)

 mb will bring them back to alive, someday